 “It’s important that we enact pro-life legislation that will do what it advertised to do” said Sitter.
 “This is another classic example of where diversity of voices within the Pro-life community is an asset to ensuring we enact the best bill possible.”

-Pro-Life Legislative Update-January 2018 Barry Sheets, Legislative Agent RIGHT TO LIFE ACTION COALITION OF OHIO 2018 marks the 2nd year of the two-year session for the Ohio General Assembly.
+Pro-Life Legislative Update-March 2018 Barry Sheets, Legislative Agent RIGHT TO LIFE ACTION COALITION OF OHIO 2018 marks the 2nd year of the two-year session for the Ohio General Assembly.
 Given that there will be primary and general elections for all 99 House seats and 17 Senate seats, this year’s legislative activity will likely be fast and furious, as many “marquee” issues will be pushed to finish before the May primary elections.

 Greater Toledo Right to Life 5726 Southwyck Blvd., Ste.
 120 Toledo, Ohio 43614 phone: (419)535-5800